apache/arrow/r/README.md

 arrow provides access to many of the features of the [Apache Arrow C++ library](https://arrow.apache.org/docs/cpp/index.html) for R users.
 The goal of arrow is to provide an Arrow C++ backend to `{dplyr}`, and access to the Arrow C++ library through familiar base R and tidyverse functions, or `{R6}` classes.

 To learn more about the Apache Arrow project, see the parent documentation of the [Arrow Project](https://arrow.apache.org/).
 The Arrow project provides functionality for a wide range of data analysis tasks to store, process and move data fast.
-See `vignette("read_write")` to learn about reading and writing data files, `vignette("data_wrangling")` to learn how to use dplyr syntax with arrow objects, and the [function documentation](reference/acero.html) for a full list of supported functions within dplyr queries.
+See the [read/write article](articles/read_write.html) to learn about reading and writing data files, [data wrangling](article/data_wrangling.html) to learn how to use dplyr syntax with arrow objects, and the [function documentation](reference/acero.html) for a full list of supported functions within dplyr queries.

 ## Installation